johnmyleswhite/Style.jl/README.md

 # Comments

-(31) Minimize comments.
-Focus on writing code that makes sense by using informative variable names and simple constructions. *Never be clever*.
+(31) Avoid overcommenting code.
+Focus on writing code that makes sense by using informative variable names and simple constructions.
+If you need to document a non-trivial algorithm or data structure, move that documentation into a specification file where it can be formatted nicely with diagrams and other information.
+English language documents are much more readable when they're not constrained by the rules for code comments.

 (32) Write separate specification documentation for non-obvious algorithms.